Properties

 Memorial Woods

-Donated in honor of Conservancy President, Paul Federspiel, by Mike and Pat Franz, the Memorial Woods Nature Preserve, located at Point Park, offers open space and a unique way to honor the passing of your loved one.
-Contact us for more information
+Donated in honor of Conservancy President, Paul Federspiel, by Mike and Pat Franz, the Memorial Woods Nature Preserve, located at Point Park Drive, offers a Tribute Garden, our unique way to honor the passing of your loved one.
+Contact us for more information.

 Old Town Hall Park